 Take a supplement – If you are very low in magnesium, consider taking a supplement.
 My favourite are ionic magnesium (a liquid which is particularly good at night to calm, although it tastes unpleasant so dilute or mix) and chelated magnesium (similar to food magnesium and very gentle).

-Magnesium glycerinate or threonate are two new versions of magnesium which are thought to be more easily absorbed and may raise levels more quickly.
+Magnesium oxide is a good version of magnesium which contains a high level of magnesium at around 60% elemental magnesium.
 Discuss levels over 400mg daily of supplementation with a functional medical practitioner.
 (Follow recommended doses of magnesium as high doses can lead to diarrhoea and can be dangerous).